namje0/namje_shipwright/namje_ships/making_ships.md

 Currently, this framework only supports using dungeons for ship templates.
 If you don't know how to make a dungeon in Starbound, [refer to this article](https://starbounder.org/Modding:Tiled)

 Copy one of the [existing ship folders in the framework](https://github.com/namje0/namje_shipwright/tree/main/namje_ships/ships/namje_startership) and replace it with your own dungeon and information.
+For best practices, the name of the template folder, dungeon, and json file should be consistent with the id set in your **ship.namjeship** file.

 Ship folders should have a **ship_preview.png** that is 1210 x 432 in size (or the same aspect ratio) for best results.

 ![Ship preview example](https://github.com/namje0/namje_shipwright/blob/main/namje_ships/ships/namje_startership/ship_preview.png)

 The most important part of a ship template is the **ship.namjeship** file.
+Don't rename it.
 Refer to the [template](https://github.com/namje0/namje_shipwright/blob/main/namje_ships/ships/template.config) for how to customize the ship's stats and information.

 ## Ship licenses